andywenk/andywenk.github.io/_posts/2014-11-13-reminder-ruby-private-behaves-differently.md

     > doc = Doc.new
     > doc.say
-    NoMethodError: private method `say' called for #<Doc:0x007f8c93087c18>
+    NoMethodError: private method `say` called for #<Doc:0x007f8c93087c18>
     from (irb):22

 Ok.
-But you already know, that this does not mean, that you can't access say from outside right?
+But you already know, that this does not mean, that you can't access `say` from outside right?
 No?
-Her is the prove:
+Here is the prove:

     > doc = Doc.new
     > doc.send(:say)